 With this approach I usually have a 24hr or less turn around for code reviews.
 This also give me something productive to do between waiting for my own reviews or starting a new task.

 When reviewing code you are likely to have some context around the change already.
-If you do not have context already be sure you understand what the change does and why it’s purpose.
+If you do not have context already be sure you understand what the change does and why.
 The goal here is to ensure that you know what you are reviewing and the scope of the change.

 If you were involved in the design or conception of a particular feature this step is fast.
 I start by looking at the ticket or merge request description to get the big picture.
 Next I will look at the commit messages.
 These are often smaller than a change description, but helps to understand the scope of a change.
 If I still don’t have enough context then I reach out to the requester and ask for clarification.